allegravia/tutorial-cytoscape/tutorials/Integrating MTI networks with DE miRNA data.md

 - recalling methods learned in this cytoscape tutorial on [**[Basic Data Visualization](https://cytoscape.org/cytoscape-tutorials/protocols/basic-data-visualization/#/) from [Cytoscape GitHub website](https://github.com/cytoscape/cytoscape-tutorials).**], modify your network view as follows:

-     - map (miRNA) expression values to the **Node Fill Color**, so that nodes with low expression will be colored blue, while nodes with high expression will be colored red.
+     - map (miRNA) log fold change in breast cancer to the **Node Fill Color**, so that nodes with lower expression in breast cancer compared to normal samples will be colored blue, while nodes with higher cancer expression will be colored red.
      - map significance for expression values to **Node Border Width**, so that nodes with significant changes will appear with a thicker border.
 ---